p3palazzo/comparative-histories/chapter.md

 history".
 Many textbooks from the 19^th^ and 20^th^ centuries adopted a *comparative method*, made famous by Banister Fletcher's eponymous book [@fletcher:1896history].
-More recently, however, criticism has become so central to our understanding of the "duty" of history [@tafuri:1968teorie] that we would hardly admit comparative studies as a form *history* at all.
+More recently, however, criticism has become so central to our understanding of the "duty" of history according to Manfredo
+@tafuri:1968teorie that we would hardly admit comparative studies as a form *history* at all.
 This notwithstanding, the comparative form has a stronger claim to being *architecture*.
+This contrast has spilled over from the education of professional architects to raise issues in the writing and practice of supporting disciplines of architectural history.

 Much of the publishing market for architectural history textbooks is concentrated in North America and Western Europe.
 Therefore, the